Integralist/RequireJs-Example/README.md

 * JSONP (my own attempt at loading JSONP data)
 * Template Plugin (uses the same template engine as found in _underscore.js)
 * Lazy-Loading (although *not really* when you're deploy via a build script as all modules are concatenated into single script!)
-* jQuery Plugins (there are a couple of plugins that our company uses which I'll start porting over to support AMD)
+* jQuery Plugins (there are a couple of plugins that our company uses which I've ported over to support AMD)
+* Useful Modules (an example of utilising common modules such as when.js / morpheus.js / pubsubz.js etc)